 - The interest accumulates in the lender’s tokens

-- User can withdraw any time his funds
+- User can withdraw any time their funds

 Both money market funds and margin trading platforms are utilizing very similar concepts.